Hilbert Space Methods for Reduced-Rank Gaussian Process Regression: Relationship to Other Methods

+Furthermore, the convergence happens absolutely and uniformly \citep{Adler:1981}.
+This also means that we can approximate the covariance function with a finite truncation of the series and the approximation is guaranteed to converge to the exact covariance function when the number of terms is increased.

+In the case of Gaussian processes we get that a zero mean Gaussian process with the covariance function $K(\vect{x},\vect{x}')$ has the following Karhunen--Loeve series expansion in the domain $\Omega$:

+where $f_j$ are independent zero-mean Gaussian random variables with variances $\gamma_j$.
+The (also classical) generalization of this classical result to more general inner products was already discussed in Section~\ref{sec:inner_product_point_of_view}.

+In the case that $\Omega$ is not compact, but covers the whole $\mathbb{R}^d$, and when the covariance function is homogeneous, the eigenvalues defined by \eqref{eq:eigen_again} are no longer discrete, but they can only be expressed as the spectral density $S(\vectb{\omega})$ which can be seen as a continuum of eigenvalues.
+The eigenfunctions become complex exponentials, that is, sines and cosines -- which in turn are a subset of eigenfunctions of Laplace operator.
+In this background, what \eqref{eq:approximation} essentially says is that we can approximate the Mercer expansion \eqref{eq:mercer_again} by using the basis consisting of the Laplacian eigenfunctions $\varphi_j(\vect{x}) \approx \phi_j(\vect{x})$ and point-wise evaluations of the spectral density at the Laplacian eigenvalues $\gamma_j \approx S(\sqrt{-\lambda_j})$.

+Another related classical connection is to the works in the relationship of spline interpolation and Gaussian process priors \citep{Wahba:1978,Kimeldorf+Wahba:1970,Wahba:1990}.
+In particular, it is well-known \citep[see, \eg,][]{Wahba:1990} that spline smoothing can be seen as Gaussian process regression with a specific choice of covariance function.
+The relationship of the spline regularization with Laplace operators then leads to series expansion representations that are closely related to the approximations considered here.

-The sparse spectrum GP (SSGP) method introduced by \citet{Lazaro-Gredilla+Quinonero-Candela+Rasmussen+Figueiras-Vidal:2010} uses the spectral representation of the covariance function for drawing random samples from the spectrum.
+In more recent machine learning context, the sparse spectrum GP (SSGP) method introduced by \citet{Lazaro-Gredilla+Quinonero-Candela+Rasmussen+Figueiras-Vidal:2010} uses the spectral representation of the covariance function for drawing random samples from the spectrum.
 These samples are used for representing the GP on a trigonometric basis

 where the spectral points $\vect{s}_r, r = 1,2,\ldots,h$ ($2h=m$), are sampled from the spectral density of the original stationary covariance function (following the normalization convention used in the original paper).
 The covariance function corresponding to the SSGP scheme is now of the form